ryoi/rizzup/README.md

 ## 📱 Mobile Experience

-RizzUp is designed mobile-first with:
+Rizz is designed mobile-first with:
 - Touch-optimized interactions
 - Swipe gestures for discovery
 - Responsive layouts for all screen sizes